 Coach Tab Baldwin came in during Vince’s fourth year with the Blue Eagles and he was finally given a chance to prove himself and shine not only as a player but as a leader.
 Many of Vince’s qualities aligned with the kind of leader Coach Tab was looking for.
-Vince is fiercely competitive, detail-oriented with a high basketball IQ, and he could relate to both Filipino and foreign players alike.
+Vince is fiercely competitive and detail-oriented with a high basketball IQ, and he could relate to both Filipino and foreign players alike.
 Although not an enforcer, it was Vince’s ability to adjust the approach to each player, be a hard worker, and lead by example, that gained him the trust of his fellow teammates and coach.
-Because of these, it wasn’t a surprise that Vince was chosen as co-captain and team captain during his last two years playing for Ateneo.
+Because of these qualities, Vince was chosen as co-captain, then team captain during his last two years playing for Ateneo.

 VINCE’S THREE PRINCIPLES FOR BASKETBALL AND LIFE:

 PATIENCE.
 “Basketball is a fast-paced game, but people don’t understand how patient you have to be in the sport – not only during every game but as far as waiting for your time.
 You have to understand and trust the process so that when your chance comes, you’re ready.”

 HARD WORK AND VISION.
 “Hard work will bring you success.”
 Vince always had a clear vision that he worked towards.
 Coming to the Philippines it was clear that he wanted to play in the professional league and Ateneo was a stepping stone to getting there.
 During his first year, his one goal was to make it into the team—and he did.
 He also wrote on his phone “I want to be a starter for the Blue Eagles, I want to win a championship next season.”
 This kept his vision top of mind and made it clear what he had to work for.